Fraternal Benefit Society

 not-for-profit fraternal benefit societies that operate in all 50 states, the District of Columbia and Canada.

-50-Year Pin Program
+50 and 75-Year Pin Program

-Long-term membership is recognized and often awarded in lodge-sponsored pin
+Long-term membership is recognized and often awarded in lodge-sponsored pin ceremonies.

 The Journal